Is Our Chatbot Telling Lies? Assessing Correctness of an LLM-based Dutch Support Chatbot: Lessons Learned

+Since we are working with a flexible software product that offers many features, building a dataset is challenging.
+It requires input from support team experts.
+In addition, we were dealing with specific company knowledge and nuances, which are difficult to capture using generic tools.

+To address this, we experimented with custom features.
+We showed that by using targeted checks and leveraging AFAS its standardized documenten style, we could effectively distinguish between correct and incorrect responses.
+This tailored approach allows us to validate even nuances specific to the company domain.
+Leveraging company documentation as ground truth, serves as a powerful validator when reference answers are not available.

+This approach of custom features can be leveraged if a chatbot is operating in a specialized domain knowledge or requires company specific nuances to be taken into account.
+Our metrics can be adapted by learning from the documentation style of a particular company, other metrics focus on textual comparison which are independent of language or business which make them even more adaptable.

+\textit{\textbf{We discovered that even simple targeted heuristics and well-structured documentation can improve response validation.
+Organizations should treat company documentation as a powerful ground truth.}}

-Our approach also has limitations in detecting mistakes.
+However, our approach also has limitations in detecting mistakes.
 Some of the mistakes are due to the limitations of automated features, while others are hard even for the human annotator to detect.
 We identified three edge cases that are difficult for human annotators to detect and require a thorough knowledge of the company.
 These cases include situations where a superior solution exists, solutions with undesirable side effects, and the use of terms that change meaning when used in the context of AFAS.
 Capturing these nuances using automated features is even harder.

-In the future, we propose to preprocess the text to remove irrelevant statements from the message prior to comparing it to the context.
-This includes general statements such as greetings.

-Another direction is constructing a knowledge base, learning from all incoming messages and their answers, which can supplement the information in the help documentation.
-This can help detect mistakes currently made as a side-effect or resulting from out-of-context.
+To address these limitations, a direction is to construct a knowledge base that learns from all incoming messages and their answers.
+This can supplement the information in the help documentation and help detect mistakes due to overseen side effects or from out-of-context.
 Likewise, we can develop a neural network that learns from our system to capture the subtle nuances our approach misses.
-Prior work on this topic has shown promising results \cite{Tao-Mou-Zhao-Yan-2018, Lowe-Noseworthy-Serban-Angelard, Singh-Suraksha-Nirmala-2021, Yan-Song-Wu-2016, Huang-Ye-Qin-Lin-Liang-2020, Pang-Nijkamp-Han-Zhou-Liu-Tu-2020} and student answers \cite{Xue-Tang-Zheng-2021, Ormerod-Lottridge-Harris-Patel-vanWamelen-Kodeswaran-Woolf-Young-2022}.
-This way, we graduate from a workable solution to scalable solution.
+Prior work on this topic has shown promising results \citep{Tao-Mou-Zhao-Yan-2018, Lowe-Noseworthy-Serban-Angelard, Singh-Suraksha-Nirmala-2021, Yan-Song-Wu-2016, Huang-Ye-Qin-Lin-Liang-2020, Pang-Nijkamp-Han-Zhou-Liu-Tu-2020} and student answers \citep{Xue-Tang-Zheng-2021, Ormerod-Lottridge-Harris-Patel-vanWamelen-Kodeswaran-Woolf-Young-2022}.
+This way, we graduate from a workable solution to a scalable solution.